Project Description for the FSCR Summit Road/Highland Way Shaded Fuel Break

 The level of funding will determine the scope of work, that is, how much fuel reduction work occurs on each property and whether the entire length of the proposed project can be included with the initial funding.
 Ideally, the work will include basic clearing for a shaded fuel break such as removing brush and thinning dense stands of trees, as well as removing hazard trees and low-hanging tree canopies over the county road.

-Andy Hubbs, a CAL FIRE forester, has been developing the scope of work document.
-The evolving scope document when completed will be the basis of the agreement and permission slip which landowners are being asked to sign.
-More details describing a shaded fuel break can be found here.
+The scope of work document when completed is the basis of the agreement and permission slip which landowners are being asked to sign.
 The project goal is to obtain funding for all of this work as soon as possible.